andreaserlandsson/NUCLEUS/README.md

 # NUCLEUS

 This is a school project for the course Object Oriented Programming Project, TDA367, at Chalmers University of Technology.
-Our goal is to make a fully functional Andriod game.
+Our goal is to make a fully functional Android game.

 Collaborators: